lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/web_vnc.md

-# WebVNC
+# Graphical Applications with WebVNC

+While many of the applications that run on ZIH systems are used from the command line, graphical user interfaces are sometimes beneficial for particular use cases.
+In order to simplify the setup, few solutions are available, which are described in the following.

-We provide a Singularity container with a VNC setup that can be used as an alternative to X-Forwarding to start graphical applications on the cluster.
+The solutions provided here are based on a Singularity container with a VNC setup that can be used as an alternative to SSH's X-Forwarding option to start graphical applications.

-It utilizes [noVNC](https://novnc.com) to offer a web-based client that you can use with your browser, so there's no additional client software necessary.
+Internally, the solution utilizes [noVNC](https://novnc.com) to offer a web-based client that you can use with your browser, so there's no additional client software necessary.

-Also, we have prepared a script that makes launching the VNC server much easier.

 ## Access with JupyterHub